Otto Porter Jr.: Chicago Bulls (2019–2021)

 On February 6, 2019, Porter was traded to the Chicago Bulls in exchange for Jabari Parker, Bobby Portis and a protected 2023 second-round draft pick.
 On February 13, he scored a career-high 37 points on 16-for-20 shooting in a 122–110 win over the Memphis Grizzlies.

 Orlando Magic (2021)

 On March 25, 2021, Porter and Wendell Carter Jr. were traded to the Orlando Magic in exchange for Nikola Vučević and Al-Farouq Aminu.
 Orlando also received two future first-round draft picks.

 Golden State Warriors (2021–2022)

 On August 6, 2021, Porter signed with the Golden State Warriors on a $2.4 million veteran minimum contract.
 Porter won an NBA championship when the Warriors defeated the Boston Celtics in 6 games of the 2022 NBA Finals.
-He would play a sizable role in the finals, starting in Game Six, and helping them take home the title.
+He played a sizable role in the postseason, starting in Game 6 of the Finals.

-Toronto Raptors (2022–present)
+Toronto Raptors (2022–2024)

 On July 6, 2022, Porter signed with the Toronto Raptors on a two-year, $12.4 million contract.
 On January 10, 2023, after playing only eight games in the season, he underwent season-ending surgery on his left foot.

+On February 8, 2024, Porter was traded to the Utah Jazz alongside Kira Lewis Jr. and a 2024 first-round draft pick in exchange for Kelly Olynyk and Ochai Agbaji.
+However, he did not play any games for the Jazz and was waived on March 11, 2024.
+Afterwards, he announced his retirement from basketball.